JustinHeaton/Lane-And-Vehicle-Detection/README.md

 Download one of the pretrained models from [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 For faster processing I recommend one of the SSD models.

-*Note:* You may need to adjust line 306 in `main.py` depending one which model you use and where you save it.
+*Note:* You may need to modify line 306 in `main.py` depending on which model you use and where you save it.

 ##### Run: